T-Ginger-J/Werewolf/README.md

 In case you can't get the AI model working, here is an example game of 6 players than ran on my computer.

 --- Players and Roles ---
--Alice is a Villager
+Alice is a Villager
--Nick is a Investigator
+Nick is a Investigator
--Charlie is a Werewolf
+Charlie is a Werewolf
--Eve is a Angel
+Eve is a Angel
--Isaac is a Villager
+Isaac is a Villager
--Cooper is a Villager
+Cooper is a Villager

 --- Night Phase ---
--Angel Eve protects Alice.
+Angel Eve protects Alice.
--Werewolf Charlie attacks Eve.
+Werewolf Charlie attacks Eve.
--Investigator Nick investigates Cooper and learns they are: Not a Werewolf.
+Investigator Nick investigates Cooper and learns they are: Not a Werewolf.

 --- Discussion Phase ---
--AI Alice says: I think it's important we stay vigilant and work together to figure out who the Werewolf is.
+AI Alice says: I think it's important we stay vigilant and work together to figure out who the Werewolf is.
 Let's vote for Nick tonight.
--AI Nick says: I have uncovered some crucial information about our group.
+AI Nick says: I have uncovered some crucial information about our group.
 Let's vote for Alice tonight.
--AI Charlie says: AI Charlie says: I found a hidden scroll with strange symbols on it, but don't know what it means.
+AI Charlie says: AI Charlie says: I found a hidden scroll with strange symbols on it, but don't know what it means.
 Let's vote for Isaac tonight.
--AI Isaac says: I found a strange symbol on Charlie's scroll, it could mean danger.
+AI Isaac says: I found a strange symbol on Charlie's scroll, it could mean danger.
 Vote for Charlie tonight.
--AI Cooper says: AI Cooper says: I found a scroll with symbols, but I don't know what they mean.
+AI Cooper says: AI Cooper says: I found a scroll with symbols, but I don't know what they mean.
 Let's vote for Nick tonight.
--Alice says: I would vote for{
+Alice says: I would vote for{
         "votes": ["Nick", "Cooper"]
     }
--Nick says: I would vote for{
+Nick says: I would vote for{
        "votes": ["Alice", "Charlie"]
     }
--Charlie says: I would vote for{
+Charlie says: I would vote for{
         "votes": ["Alice", "Isaac", "Cooper"]
     }
--Isaac says: I would vote for{
+Isaac says: I would vote for{
         "votes": ["Alice", "Nick", "Cooper"]
     }
--Cooper says: I would vote for{
+Cooper says: I would vote for{
        "votes": ["Nick", "Alice"]
     }

 --- Nomination Phase ---
--Charlie nominates Alice.
+Charlie nominates Alice.
--Votes for Alice: Nick, Charlie, Isaac, Cooper
+Votes for Alice: Nick, Charlie, Isaac, Cooper
--Alice has been executed!
+Alice has been executed!

 --- Night Phase ---
--Werewolf Charlie attacks Nick.
+Werewolf Charlie attacks Nick.
--Investigator Nick investigates Cooper and learns they are: Not a Werewolf.
+Investigator Nick investigates Cooper and learns they are: Not a Werewolf.

 --- Discussion Phase ---
--AI Charlie says: AI Charlie says: I found a scroll with strange symbols, and I think it's related to the Werewolf.
+AI Charlie says: AI Charlie says: I found a scroll with strange symbols, and I think it's related to the Werewolf.
 Vote for Isaac tonight.
--AI Isaac says: AI Isaac says: I found a scroll with strange symbols, it could mean danger.
+AI Isaac says: AI Isaac says: I found a scroll with strange symbols, it could mean danger.
 Vote for Charlie tonight.
--AI Cooper says: AI Cooper says: I found a scroll with symbols, but I don't know what they mean.
+AI Cooper says: AI Cooper says: I found a scroll with symbols, but I don't know what they mean.
 Let's vote for Charlie tonight.
--Charlie says: I would vote for{
+Charlie says: I would vote for{
         "votes": ["Isaac", "Cooper"]
     }
--Isaac says: I would vote for{
+Isaac says: I would vote for{
         "votes": ["Charlie", "Cooper"]
     }
--Cooper says: I would vote for{
+Cooper says: I would vote for{
         "votes": ["Charlie", "Isaac"]
     }

 --- Nomination Phase ---
--Cooper nominates Charlie.
+Cooper nominates Charlie.
--Votes for Charlie: Isaac, Cooper
+Votes for Charlie: Isaac, Cooper
--Charlie has been executed!
+Charlie has been executed!

 Villagers win!